_ ___ _

 Q: My modifications are not saved when I edit a setting/site/whatever!

-A: You usually need to press 'd' (as in Done) to save settings when editing.
+A: You normally need to press 'd' (as in Done) to save settings when editing.

 Pressing c or escape normally means cancel without saving changes.